Florencea/my-macos-build/NOTE_ICERAVEN.md

 ### 2. Add Repository Secrets

-- **Note: Only for self usage, this key is different from original one!**
+- **Note: Only for personal use, this key is different from upstream!**
 - `DEBUG_SIGNING_KEY`

 ```bash